irfancharania/Media-Directory-Cleaner/readme.md

 DirectoryCleaner.exe movies --path "Z:\Movies" --execute
 ```

+The tool is built to run repeatedly.
+What doesn't get cleaned on the first run may get cleaned on a subsequent run as it incrementally works through deleting unwanted files.

 > **Tip:** Run in preview mode first to verify what will be deleted!

 ## Arguments